Merge Queue Batches

 Section titled Configuring Batch MergingConfiguring batch merging involves adjusting your Mergify configuration file to

-option according to your project’s needs.
+set the batch_size option according to your project’s needs.

 -